kmeps4/Sleirs900/README.md

 # Sleirs900
-PS4 9.00 Jailbreak by ChendoChap (Sleirsgoevy Host) With GoldHEN20b
+PS4 9.00 Jailbreak by ChendoChap (Sleirsgoevy Host) With GoldHEN payload.